Skip to main content

 Facts

 A fact is a unit of data expressed as a structured statement that connects two items using a property.
 Every fact is inherently bound to the dimension of time.
 Worlds maintains an append-only, chronological ledger of facts, allowing agents to understand exactly how state and information evolve.
-Conceptually, a fact functions exactly like a simple sentence.
-For example, the sentence, “Ethan is a person”, can be represented as:
+Conceptually, a fact functions exactly like a structured assertion.
+For example, the assertion “Ethan is a person” can be represented as:

 Triples